 Osteopontin (OPN) is a pro-inflammatory regulator that functions to accelerate the infiltration of immune cells.
 OPN is normally expressed in the bile duct epithelium, but OPN expression can become activated in hepatic stellate cells (HSCs) to promote liver regeneration following liver injury.
 OPN overexpression can become problematic due to its role as a mediator of inflammation, such that elevated OPN expression leads to fibrosis and scarring.
 Increased serum levels of OPN strongly correlate with severe liver fibrosis in DILI, NASH, and ALD.
 This makes OPN an important liver fibrosis and inflammatory biomarker for the investigation of ALD and chronic liver diseases.

 Complement activation is an important part of the innate immune system and the majority of complement components are produced in the liver.
-The complement system is activated during multiples stages of ALD, such as alcoholic steatosis, AH, and cirrhosis.
+The complement system is activated during multiples stages of ALD, such as alcohol-associated steatosis, AH, and cirrhosis.
 The alcohol metabolite acetaldehyde drives the activation of complement protein C3.
 Serum levels of C3a is associated with steatosis and liver injury following chronic alcohol use.
 On the other hand, complement component C5 appears to have a protective function against lipid accumulation in the liver.
 Complement activation is a diagnostic and prognostic biomarker for individuals with AH.
 More research is needed to understand the mechanisms of complement function during ALD and AH.

 ST2 receptor is a receptor that binds the cytokine interleukin-33 (IL-33) ligand.
 IL-33 is released from damaged and necrotic cells.
 Upon IL-33/ST2 receptor binding, an inflammatory cascade is initiated that is linked to hepatic fibrosis and inflammation.
 The ST2 receptor has potential use as a diagnostic biomarker for the determination of liver inflammation.
 The ratio of IL-33/ST2 receptor could be evaluated as an indicator of ALD severity.

 Circulating small non-coding RNA (miRNA) have shown promise as ALD biomarkers due to their role as posttranscriptional regulators over a diverse range of liver functions.
 In addition to being localized within cells, miRNAs can also be detected in the serum, saliva, and urine. miR-122 is found in hepatocytes and is thought to be released into the serum following hepatocyte injury.
 Hence, elevated miR-122 levels in the serum indicate hepatocyte damage making miR-122 an interesting biomarker for chronic liver diseases such as ALD, NASH, and drug-induced liver injury (DILI).
 Additional miRNAs that have biomarker utility include miR-192 and miR-30a that are found in high levels of exosomes during AH. miR-155 promotes liver injury in ALD.
 When miR-155 levels are deficient, neutrophil infiltration is reduced and the effects of alcohol-induced steatosis and oxidative stress are decreased.
-Long-non-coding RNAs (lncRNAs) AK128652 and AK054921 have also shown increased expression in the serum of individuals with alcoholic cirrhosis.
+Long-non-coding RNAs (lncRNAs) AK128652 and AK054921 have also shown increased expression in the serum of individuals with alcohol-associated cirrhosis.

 Current ALD Therapies